EricGebhart/xmonad-setup/README.md

 I am not currently using this with the xfce-session manager.
 I did for a while, but it seems unnecessary.
 I'm only using the xfce-panel.
 So somethings on the applications menu don't work.
 But I almost never use that menu.

-See my [xmonad-log-applet](https://github.com/EricGebhart/xmonad-log-applet) repo to get xfce-panel working with xmonad.
+See my [xmonad-log-applet](https://github.com/EricGebhart/xmonad-log-applet) repo to get xfce-panel  to display xmonad information.

 Key Hints
 ---------